Sam Gyimah: Conservative MP (2010–2019)

 He said the UK's weakness in the negotiations over the Galileo satellite navigation project was the final straw and he intended to vote against May's deal in the House of Commons on 11 December 2018, and suggested the public should have the right to a final say on the withdrawal agreement in another referendum with the Article 50 process extended.
-Gyimah resigned as a minister because he wants to be free to endorse a second referendum on Brexit.
+Gyimah resigned as a minister because he wanted to be free to endorse a second referendum on Brexit.
 In early 2019, he co-founded the group Right to Vote.

 On 2 June 2019, Gyimah announced his intention to stand as a candidate for the Conservative Party leadership election.
-He was the only leadership candidate advocating for a second referendum.
+He was the only leadership candidate advocating a second referendum.
 He withdrew on 10 June, the day that candidatures were to be formalised.

 Conservative whip withdrawal and joining the Liberal Democrats

 On 3 September 2019, Gyimah joined twenty other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted with the Opposition against a Conservative motion which subsequently failed.
 Effectively, they helped block Johnson's "no deal" Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs, requiring them to sit as independents.
 Before the vote Gyimah had described Johnson's position as: "For MPs like myself, Downing Street has framed the choice as: speak your mind or keep your job."
 If they decided to run for re-election in a future election, the Party would block their selection as Conservative candidates.

-On 14 September, he joined the Liberal Democrats and was appointed Shadow Secretary for Business, Energy and Industrial Energy the following month.
+On 14 September, he joined the Liberal Democrats and was appointed their Shadow Secretary for Business, Energy and Industrial Strategy the following month.
 In December at the 2019 general election, he stood for the Liberal Democrats in Kensington, finishing third with 21% of the vote.